 Home Upgrades with Your Tax Return

-April 15, 2013 is rapidly approaching and the pressure is one to get our tax returns completed and mailed or submitted to the IRS.
-For many this will be a sad day as they write out checks to the IRS to cover any missing taxes that we not held out during the year.
+April 15 is rapidly approaching and the pressure is one to get our tax returns completed and mailed or submitted to the IRS.
+For many, this will be a sad day as they write out checks to the IRS to cover any missing taxes that they did not hold out during the year.
 However, for those of us who have filed our tax return prior to the April 15 deadline some of us will be getting a refund.
 One way that I have traditionally spent that money is on home improvement projects around the house.

-Of course the next big question is where to start?
+Of course, the next big question is where to start?
 We are inundated with home improvement shows and great ideas from our friends and families on what we should do and when we should do it.
-However, since we are the ones that have to live with our decisions it is important to have a couple of ideas one where to start.
+However, since we are the ones that have to live with our decisions it is important to have a couple of ideas on where to start.

-For those who need some ideas on how to go about their home improvement project, here are list of upgrades that you can focus on to enhance your home.
+For those who need some ideas on how to go about their home improvement project, here is a list of upgrades that you can focus on to enhance your home.

 Paint Your Home

 Even though it may look pricey at a glance, painting your home isn’t really going to cost you a lot.
 All you have to invest in is a good roller, paint and you’re good to go.
 Of course, depending on how much you got from your tax return, you could have a contractor do the job for you to save you the effort of doing the work yourself.
 Regardless of what you choose though, the great thing about painting is that once it’s done, your home will look new again.

 Over time, your faucets, sinks, and even your toilets will start to show signs of wear.
 Aside from corrosion, prolonged use will eventually take the shine and luster that once made these items look beautiful.
 By replacing old and worn-out bathroom fixtures, you’ll be able to enhance your bathroom’s appearance.